swcarpentry/DEPRECATED-bc/python/f2py/Readme.md

 ```

 So, now we know that in order to use the fib code, we need to provide a
-numpy (Numeric) array to fill with fibonacci numbers.
+numpy (Numeric) array to fill with Fibonacci numbers.

 ```python
   import numpy as np